-I first got to know about Leonidio from Shihui a fellow climber, who posted a video of the “Twin Cave” sector.
-That lead me to check out other videos of Leonidio, fuelling my interest further and helping me decide what my next climbing destination would be.
+How did I find out about rock climbing in Leonidio Greece?
+I first got to know about Leonidio from Shihui a fellow climber.
+Who posted a video of the “Twin Cave” sector.
+That lead me to check out other videos of Leonidio, fuelling my interest further.
+And helping me decide what my next climbing destination would be.

 Getting to Leonidio

-In a nutshell, week 1 can be described as cold and mostly wet, which was made worse by this nasty bug which I caught from a school camp just before the trip.
-Nevertheless, I still managed to meet and climb with some really nice folks on days where the walls are dry enough to climb on.
+In a nutshell, week 1 can be described as cold and mostly wet.
+It was made worse by this nasty bug which I caught from a school camp just before the trip.
+Nevertheless, I still managed to meet and climb with some really nice folks on days when the walls are dry enough to climb on.

 La Maison Des Chevres Sector

 Rebecca was working on a very nice 7b route (“Amalthee”).
-So I decided to try the super classic “Mr Nice, 7c+” a few routes to its left, which was graded 8a in the old guide book.
+So I decided to try the super classic “Mr Nice, 7c+” a few routes to its left.
+It was graded 8a in the old guidebook.
 After working out all the moves, I got slightly delirious from my fever and nausea.
-I was feeling cold despite the glaring sun and got knocked out for half an hour curled up like a baby under my puffy down jacket.
+I was feeling cold despite the glaring sun.
+And I got knocked out for half an hour curled up like a baby under my puffy down jacket.

-I felt a little better after I woke up and decided to give the climb a shot, supported by some cautious encouragement from my friends.
-In the next few moments, I totally forgot about my discomfort and just kept going, eventually clipping the chains, to the amazement of everyone, including myself.
+After I felt a little better when I woke up.
+I decided to give the climb a shot, supported by some cautious encouragement from my friends.
+In the next few moments, I totally forgot about my discomfort and just kept going.
+Eventually clipping the chains, to the amazement of everyone, including myself.
 LOL.
 Guess it’s the best thing that could happen on a bad day!

-The send train continued as Shihui finally sent her dream project “Tufandago, 8a+” at “Twin Caves”, a route which she had so painstakingly worked towards since her last trip the year before.
-Clipping the chains in the midst of deafening cheers and much psyche from the crowd below, emotions were sky high.
+The send train continued as Shihui finally sent her dream project “Tufandago, 8a+” at “Twin Caves”.
+A route that she had so painstakingly worked towards since her last trip the year before.
+Clipping the chains in the midst of deafening cheers and much psyche from the crowd below, emotions were sky-high.
 We just had to keep the positive energy going for the rest of the trip.

 Back to the “Twin Caves” area.
 Shihui was trying the moves on “A Pig in the Roof”, an 8b that traverses a part of the super steep belly of the main roof.
 Super athletic and powerful moves to a tricky tufa formation guarding the chains.
-Meanwhile, I was observing some guys working on “Fata Morgana, 7c+”, which was graded 8a in the old guide book.
-Seems like a super cool route with good rest below and a tricky tufa formation above, so I decided to give it a shot.
+Meanwhile, I was observing some guys working on “Fata Morgana, 7c+”, which was graded 8a in the old guidebook.
+Seems like a super cool route with good rest below and a tricky tufa formation above.
+I decided to give it a shot.
 Everything went well.
-Very well actually, till I was almost at the anchor and missed a crucial good hold, and fell with a huge sigh.
-The next couple of tries were disastrous, slipping off holds below which resulted in an angry flow of blood which made it difficult to locate the wound on my finger.
+Very well actually.
+Up till I was almost at the anchor and missed a crucial good hold, and fell with a huge sigh.
+The next couple of tries were disastrous.
+Slipping off holds below which resulted in an angry flow of blood.
+Which made it difficult to locate the wound on my finger.

 Last Climbing Day